Decentralized-ID/decentralized-id.github.io/README.md

 And yeah, I'm still working out the deets with the logos...
 Other than that I'm super excited about how well this site works now :D Those logos will drive me nuts until I figure out something that looks good, but really I need to focus on something else for the moment.

 As you can see, I'm continually working to break up the info into separate files, so it can all grow.
-If a page looks empty, feel free to share any links you have.. or just hold tight It's all coming together..
+If a page looks empty, feel free to share any links you have and\or submit a few sentences.
+Otherwise, hold tight.
+There is a vision, it's all coming together..

 [[**T**](#contents)]witter • [[**G**](#contents)]ithub • [[**B**](#contents)]log • [[**wp**](#contents)] whitepaper • [[**D**](#contents)]ocumentation • [[**F**](#contents)]orums • [[**C**](#contents)]hat • [[**tele**](#contents)]gram • [[**web**](#contents)]site
 • [[**ϟ**](#contents)] related resource • [[**>**](#contents)] related section • [[**>>**](#contents)] another page on site.